The Four Color Theorem

 The Four Color Theorem on the art side starts with a short film.
 This is still in concept phase - I have a Google+ Collection where I post photgraphy and short written pieces that embody the aesthetic I'm going for.
 Stylistically, I'm interested in big, bold clashes of color and geometric forms; I like photos that put the viewer a little off-balance, that invite a sense of disbelief at their reality, that subtly warp and distort space with their boundaries.

 Thematically, I'm inspired by David Lynch's Twin Peaks, where different colors represent different modes of being, different aspects of reality embodied by transcendant beings.
+I hope to replicate the same feeling of unreality in Lynch's work but mixed with the emotional intensity of Karl Ove Knaussgard's My Struggle.

 The Four Color Theorem on the software side starts Yellow, a tool for thinking graphically.